vbloxxgithub/vbloxxgithub/README.md

-<h1 align="center">Hi 👋, I'm vBloxx Inc,</h1>
+<h1 align="center">Hi 👋, I'm vBloxx Inc</h1>
-<h3 align="center">vBloxx stands as an emerging software development company, renowned for its specialized solutions and consulting services tailored to various industries.
-Our commitment lies in providing your business with exceptional software solutions that not only outpace the competition but also cater to your unique business needs.</h3>
+<p align="center">vBloxx stands as an emerging software development company, renowned for its specialized solutions and consulting services tailored to various industries.
+Our commitment lies in providing your business with exceptional software solutions that not only outpace the competition but also cater to your unique business needs.</p>

 - Our Website is [vbloxx.io](vbloxx.io)